kalmontee/blue.js/README.md

 # blue.js
 JavaScript Psychic Game

-This game was built with vanilla JavaScript @ kalmnontee.github.io/blue.js
+This game was built with vanilla JavaScript.

 The game is hosted online.
-It can be played on the browser.
+It can be played on the browser @ kalmnontee.github.io/blue.js.

 FUTURE REFERENCE: This game can only be played with a desktop or a laptop.
 Mobile use is currently unavailable.